The 160bhp engine was "as XK120", but on this car, there were servo-assisted brakes.

 Apart from its good looks and strong technical features, even more attractive in those still austere post-war days was its price tag that represented exceedingly good value for such a luxurious, fast car when compared to rivals in its category.

-Such was the extent of international following in Jaguars during the early Fifties that most of the cars that came off the production line went for export with UK deliveries only beginning in earnest in 1951.
+Such was the extent of international following that Jaguar enjoyed during the early Fifties most of the cars that came off the production line went for export with UK deliveries only beginning in earnest in 1951.

 In October 1954 Jaguar updated the Mk VII, with the latest version named the Mk VIIA .